jlengstorf/lengstorf.com/content/drafts/labels.md

     \* Except Andre 3000.
 That dude can wear whatever he wants.
 Except some of his more questionable hats; big stupid hats are always uncool.**

-    ** Unless you're Pharrell Williams.
+    ** Unless you're Pharrell.
 He wore the shit out of that big stupid hat.

 ### Following rules is inherently uncool.